Windimurra intrusion: Lithology

 Windimurra contains in excess of 13,000m of intact igneous stratigraphy formed of cumulate layering by a process of fractional crystallization.
 Individual rock types can be grouped into a troctolite phase or series, a gabbro phase or series and a gabbronorite phase or series.
 Anorthosite cumulates are preserved in the roof sections, most of which are sheared and faulted off.
 A marginal granophyre complex exists in the roof and wall rocks, formed by advective heat transfer causing melting of the country rocks.

 Economic geology

 The Windimurra Intrusion has been of great interest to mineral exploration companies for decades, as it is one of the thickest and largest ultramafic intrusions in the world, though it has been fragmented and mostly removed by shearing unlike the Bushveld Igneous Complex of South Africa.

 Exploration has focused on finding basal nickel sulfide and chromitite deposits, although that has proved fruitless as the lower zone is not exposed.
-However, exploration for vanadium deposits related to oxide cumulate layers higher up in the intrusion has proved successful, with the opening of a major vanadium operation in the 1990s.
+However, exploration for vanadium deposits related to oxide cumulate layers higher up in the intrusion has proved successful, with a positive bankable fesability study completed in 1998 followed by the construction and opening of a major vanadium operation in 1999.